 - Zoom Bombing: If virtual conference rooms are created without password protection it is possible that unauthorized persons access the room with an automated meeting ID.
 To prevent this, the option to create conference rooms without a password was disabled.

 - Recording: Meetings can be recorded using the Zoom app and can be saved to your computer or in the Zoom cloud.
 The automatic recording option was disabled, since all participants, dialogs and shared screens are recorded and all participants must explicitly agree to the recording.

 Studying as a parent during the Covid pandemic

 TH Köln offers various counseling services for student parents:

 Exams and papers

 In light of the coronavirus SARS-CoV-2 pandemic, TH Köln’s Executive Board has established regulations for the university’s teaching operations and academic affairs.
 Information on the special regulations on examinations in Bachelor’s and Master’s programs taking place until September 30, 2021 is available on our info page Examinations during the Covid-19 pandemic.

 Submission of Bachelor’s and Master's theses

 For the time being, theses can (and should) generally be submitted in electronic form.
-This regulation concerning the submission of Bachelor's and Master's thesis is still in place until February 14, 2021.
+This regulation concerning the submission of Bachelor's and Master's thesis is still in place until August 31, 2021.
 For most programs, the procedure described below applies.